Log in

 Structuring an inside and outside sales team

-In this guide, we’re diving deep into inside sales vs. outside sales, why one might be more valuable for your company's specific goals over the other, how to hire reps, how to structure your sales team, and much more.
+In this guide, we’re diving deep into inside sales vs. outside sales and why one might be more valuable for your company’s specific goals over the other.
+We also cover hiring both types of reps, structuring your sales team and much more.

-Outside sales is the process of selling products and services in person, through face-to-face meetings.
-The outside sales representative job description includes traveling to meet prospects.
-This can happen at industry events and trade shows, as well as the prospect’s office, a restaurant, or simply going from door to door.
-It all depends on what you’re selling, the industry norms and your company’s strategy.
+Outside sales involves selling products and services in person through face-to-face meetings.
+It can happen at industry events, trade shows, the sales prospect’s office, a restaurant or simply going from door to door.

-Outside sales is also called field sales.
-Although outside sales reps do sometimes have an office as their base, they spend most of their time in the field.
+You can also refer to outside sales as meaning field sales.
+Although these types of sales reps do sometimes have an office as their base, they spend most of their time in the field.

-Outside reps build trust through the power of in-person interactions, body language and deeper human connection.
-Because of their proximity to the client, hiring the right kind of people as your outside sales representatives is crucial, but we’ll touch more on that later.
+Outside sales aims to build trust through the power of in-person interactions, body language and deeper human connection.
+Reps’ proximity to the client means hiring the right kind of people is crucial (we’ll touch more on that later).

 Seal More Deals With Your Free Sales Communication Handbook